How Do Booleans Control Program Behavior?

 Console.WriteLine("Enter");

-}For simple cases like this, the compound version is cleaner.
+}For simple cases, the compound version is cleaner.
 Both require hasKey and doorUnlocked to be true.

 But nesting gives you more control.
 The nested version lets you put different else branches at different levels: